 "The more you click, the further into the rabbit hole you'll go - and I think we all can be free of that.
-Actually stay in the here and now.
+Actually, stay in the here and now.
 React to the people around us.
 Even in the cold weather, take a walk.
 Build a snowman.
 Do something fun that you maybe haven't done for a long time," encourages Evans.

 If you or a loved one is struggling with mental health it is not an emergency, you can reach out to an OSF Behavioral Health navigator by calling (309) 308-8150.
 They can direct you to the right resource for what you're experiencing.
-OSF SilverCloud is a nocost online resource available 24/7.